 Good Girl!
 These Dogs Are Helping Save Habitats By Finding Rare Turtles

 As human activities are increasingly threatening animal species, scientists say turtles are at a significant risk because of climate change.
-In Iowa, conservationists are taking an unconventional approach to finding and protecting turtles with an unlikely helper.
+In Iowa, conservationists are taking an unconventional approach to finding and protecting turtles, with an unlikely helper.

 A retired schoolteacher has trained his hunting dogs to find the reptiles for researchers.
 Counting the creatures will help conservationists manage the land better.

-It's a cool spring morning on a 40 acre nature preserved owned by Bur Oak Land Trust in eastern Iowa.
+It's a cool spring morning on a 40-acre nature preserve owned by Bur Oak Land Trust in eastern Iowa.
 John Rucker is scouring a shady hillside with his four Boykin spaniels, looking for turtles.

 "Find turtle, find turtle," Rucker calls to his dogs.
 Turning to a reporter, he says: "Did I tell you I'm the only person in the world that does this?"

-In fact, there are a number of conservationists and their canine companions doing similar work (though Rucker may be one of the few who lives out of tents and vans while he's working).
+In fact, there are a number of conservationists and their canine companions doing similar work (though Rucker may be one of the few who live out of tents and vans while working).

-When he's not living off the grid in rural Montana, Rucker travels the country with his specially-trained hunting dogs, helping scientists and conservationists find turtles.
+When he's not living off the grid in rural Montana, Rucker travels the country with his specially trained hunting dogs, helping scientists and conservationists find turtles.

-The dogs working with Rucker are Rooster, Jenny Wren, Jaybird, and Mink.
+The dogs working with Rucker are Rooster, Jenny Wren, Jaybird and Mink.

-Rucker and his super dogs, as he calls them, make their way through the undergrowth, checking in brush piles and under old logs.
-When the dogs find a turtle, they'll gently pick it up with their mouths and bring it back to Rucker.
+Rucker and his "super dogs," as he calls them, make their way through the undergrowth, checking in brush piles and under old logs.
+When the dogs find a turtle, they'll gently pick it up with their mouth and bring it back to Rucker.

 "You will notice that as soon as they strike a scent trail their tails will start wagging furiously, and then their whole demeanor becomes extremely excitable," Rucker explains.